Bricktech2000/Notes/notes/ionic compound.md

 # Ionic Compound

-**definition** In chemistry, an [[ionic compound]] is a chemical compound composed of ions held together by electrostatic [[force]]s termed ionic [[bond]]ing.
+**definition** in chemistry, an [[ionic compound]] is a chemical compound composed of ions held together by the electrostatic [[force]]s of [[bond#ionic bond]]s.
 The compound is neutral overall, but consists of positively charged ions called cations and negatively charged ions called anions. &mdash; Wikipedia

-> **note** an ionic formula is not a molecule, it is simply the simplified ratio between its two components.
+> **note** an ionic formula is not a molecule; it is simply the simplified ratio between its two components

 **representation** _the $NaCl$ ionic compound_